 Our belief is that nothing is learned unless it rests in pupils' long-term memories.
 This does not happen, and cannot be assessed, in the short term.
 Assessment, therefore answers two main questions: 'How well are pupils coping with curriculum content?' and 'How well are they retaining previously taught content?'

-To help teachers to plan for progression within every area of the curriculum, subject leaders have developed 'threshold concepts' and 'milestone skills'.
+To help teachers to plan for progression within every area of the curriculum, subject leaders have developed schemes that set out the subjects' disciplinary and substantive knowledge.